PyCQA/baron/docs/index.rst

     position_to_node(tree, 3, 8)
     position_to_path(tree, 3, 8)

-Baron also provides another function :file:`path_to_node` which translate a path to a node:
+Baron also provides another function :file:`path_to_node` which translates a path to a node:

 .. ipython:: python